 There is no good censorship.
 Any effort to restrict free expression and the free flow of information through any media and regardless of frontiers aids discrimination and oppression.
 Fighting oppression with censorship is self-defeating.

-Diversity in Collection Development: An Interpretation of the Library Bill of Rights (2014)
+Diverse Collections: An Interpretation of the Library Bill of Rights (2019)

 “Under our system of government, people have the right to use symbols to communicate.
 They patriotically wave the flag or burn it in protest; they may reverently worship the cross or burn it as an expression of bigotry,’ said Justice Donald W. Lemons.”